 For perimeter boundaries that "cut back", we need to change the boundary condition to avoid the software calculating false OUT's..

 The GPS fence is generated in a clockwise direction.
 Therefore the boundary=1 always creates an out zone to left of the direction of the line. (as explained above).
 If this OUT zone cuts into another zone which should be an "IN" zone the software will get overridden and the mower will be considered to be in an "OUT" zone (even though its really in a safe area)..

 Above shows what would happen if the fence 6-7 boundary condition was set to 1.
 This extension of the boundary would cut the IN zone preventing the mower from entering the upper section,

 In the below example we would need to set the boundary as follows:

 Same is also true for line 6-7.
-This would project an out zone into the In zone area of 2,3,4,5 & 6
+This would project an out zone (to the left) and limit the mowers travel to below point 6.

 The boundary condition 2 is only used for these special cases.